Dark mode

 Wide frequency range, Hi-Res certification, support for L2HC 2.0 and LDAC, active noise cancellation, bone conduction sensor and hybrid drivers.

+Original design.
 Adaptive noise reduction system.
+Improved bass.
 Spatial sound.
 Game Mode.
 Hi-Res certification.
-The presence of the LDAC HD codec and a wide frequency range.
+Availability of LDAC HD codec and wide frequency range.

 Connection and design